cloudflare/cloudflare-docs/content/pages/platform/functions/bindings.md

 ## Analytics Engine

-[Analytics Engine](/analytics/analytics-engine/) enable you to write analytics within your Pages Function.
+The [Analytics Engine](/analytics/analytics-engine/) binding enables you to write analytics within your Pages Function.
 To add a Analytics Engine binding to your Pages Function:

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com).
 2. In **Account Home**, select **Pages**.